-- The local assessor compiles a list of all of the properties which have sold recently and identifies important characteristics of each property such as square footage, the number of bedrooms, the size of the yard, the age of the property, etc. - The assessor estimates the relationship between a property's features and its' market value, using data from the sample of recently sold properties.
+- The assessor estimates the relationship between a property's features and its' market value, using data from the sample of recently sold properties.
 For instance, each additional square foot of building space adds some amount to the sale price, an additional bathroom adds a certain amount of value, and so on.
-A statistical model, such as a regression, is created to estimate the relationships between all potentially relevant property features and the sale price.

-- This statistical model is used to estimate the values of all similarly situated homes that haven't sold, based on their features.
+A statistical model, such as a regression, is created to estimate the relationships between all potentially relevant property features and the sale price. - This statistical model is used to estimate the values of all similarly situated homes that haven't sold, based on their features.
 That is, the assessor assumes that the relationship between property features and prices for the sold properties would have been the same for the unsold properties.
 For example, if, among properties that sold, the average price for a 2,000 square foot, 3-bedroom home was \$100,000, the assessor assumes that other 2,000 square foot, 3-bedroom homes that weren't sold are worth \$100,000.
-In principle, these comparisons should be limited to homes within the same neighborhood, since the price of similar homes can vary significantly across locations, particularly in larger communities. - The assessed value from this process become the basis on which property taxes are levied. - These assessments may be adjusted after the fact as the result of appeals by property owners.
+In principle, these comparisons should be limited to homes within the same neighborhood, since the price of similar homes can vary significantly across locations, particularly in larger communities. - The assessed value from this process becomes the basis on which property taxes are levied.
+Various exemptions and deductions may be applied at this stage. - These assessments may be adjusted after the fact as the result of appeals by property owners.

 When assessment is conducted accurately, the resulting property taxes indeed constitute an ad valorem tax.
 However, when property assessment is inaccurate, the resulting property taxes will also be inaccurate.
-Properties that are over-assessed will be over-taxed, while properties that are under-assessed-the assessed value is lower than the actual market value- will be under-taxed.
-While no assessment system is perfectly accurate, we are especially concerned with a particular type of inaccuracy known as regressivity.
+Over-assessed properties will be over-taxed, while under-assessed properties will be under-taxed.
+Although no assessment system is perfectly accurate, we are especially concerned with a particular type of inaccuracy known as regressivity.
 Assessments are regressive when low-value homes are assessed at a higher percentage of their true market value than are high-value homes.

 To understand regressive assessment and its consequences, it is useful to contrast it with fair assessment.
-A common way of diagnosing regressivity is to compare the sales ratio for homes with different sale prices.
-A property's sales ratio is defined as the assessed value divided by the sale price.5
+A common way of diagnosing regressivity is to compare the sales ratio for homes with different sale prices.5